How We Hacked the Media and Landed Six-Figure Contracts in Four Days

 Over a single weekend, 200+ news outlets produced organic content about our project, millions of people were exposed to the brand, and hundreds of thousands of people came to our website.
 Rumblr was featured on VICE, The Washington Post, New York Daily News, New York Magazine, BBC, Complex, Bleacher Report, Sporting News, Fox & Friends, Business Insider, ABC, CBS, and became a relevant topic of conversation on Facebook, Twitter, and the rest of the Internet.
 Here’s our story.

-As we were beginning to develop our creative consulting agency’s portfolio, we wanted to make sure that we did something interesting enough to stand out in the sea of New York City firms.
+As we were beginning to develop our creative consulting agency’s portfolio (now called Howler AI), we wanted to make sure that we did something interesting enough to stand out in the sea of New York City firms.
 Nowadays, potential clients care more about the name on the door than the agency’s portfolio.
 In order to survive, new agencies need to be heavily differentiated with unique voices.

 That’s how Rumblr, the “Tinder for people who want to fight each other,” came about.
 Over the course of ten days, we satirically created the fictional brand and product, and marketed it exactly as a real venture-backed startup would to make our portfolio a bit more memorable.